Food allergy and intolerance

 Food law identifies the following 14 allergens as the most potent and prevalent:

 - cereals containing gluten (such as wheat, rye, barley and oats)

 - crustaceans (such as prawns, crabs and lobsters)

 - sulphur dioxide and sulphites (at a concentration of more than ten parts per million)

 - tree nuts (such as almonds, hazelnuts, walnuts, brazil nuts, cashews, pecans, pistachios and macadamia nuts)

 We work with local authorities, the food industry and consumer organisations to make sure consumers are aware of missing or incorrect allergen information on food products.

 We issue a food alerts service so that you can make safe food choices.

-You can sign up to allergy alerts to receive a free email or text message each time we issue a recall specific to your food allergy.
+You can sign up to allergy alerts to receive a free email or text message each time we issue a recall.
+You can choose to get alerts for all allergens, or specific alerts for your food allergy.
 This will include information about what to do if you have bought the product that is being recalled.